pacur/pacur/README.md

 First create a directory for the PKGBUILD file.
 This directory should only contain the PKGBUILD file and any other files needed such as patches.
 Then create a PKGBUILD the package directory.
 After creating the PKGBUILD build the package with podman.
-If SELinux is enabled `:z` must be used in the mount.
+If SELinux is enabled `:Z` must be used in the mount.

 ```
 $ mkdir httpserver
 $ cd httpserver
 $ nano PKGBUILD
 $ sudo mkdir /pacur
-$ sudo podman run --rm -t -v `pwd`:/pacur localhost/pacur/ubuntu-noble
+$ sudo podman run --rm -t -v `pwd`:/pacur:Z localhost/pacur/ubuntu-noble
 ```

 ```